maelvls/eventroad/README.md

 Event-sourcing library PoC with NATS

+## Terminology

+- a **subject** = a string of the form `BankAccount.Ly8gRmV0Y2g.Created`.

+- a **projection service** = a service that subscribes to a subject such as `BankAccount.*.*` in order to provide a 'view' of the data.
+- a **command service** = a service that (1) subscribes temporarily to a subject `BankAccount.Ly8gRmV0Y2g.*` for rehydrating the entity at a given time in order to check that the business rules are met before applying the command and (2) publish an event if that command meets the business rules.

 ## Two producers emitting two conflicting events

 **tl;dr:** one producer with one execution queue should be fine (they